 There is an old SNL skit with Dana Carvey called “Choppin Broccoli”SNL link. (limited view of skit).
-It was actually voted as one of the 10 funniest Dana Carvey skits in SNL.
+It was voted as one of the 10 funniest Dana Carvey skits on SNL.
 In the scene, Carvey is a pretentious rock star.
 He plays the role of the impressionable, cool artist that seems to have a grand message hidden in his song.
-Carvey is playing his new song for some big-wig music executives.
+Carvey is playing his new song for some bigwig music executives.
 Instead of being a deep, inspiring song, it is clear that Carvey’s new song is nothing more than meaningless blabber in which he sings about chopping broccoli.
 In fact, Carvey plays the song while making the lyrics up as he goes.
 However, because of the rock star’s artistic image and dramatic, emotional delivery, the music executives listening to it eat this song up as the next big hit.
-The music executives sheepishly nod their heads in approval of this amazing artist’s ability to create an awe inspiring song even though they clearly don’t have a clue as to what Carvey is talking about.
-The music executives get over-whelmed by the aura and grandeur of the rock star and are unable to think clearly as to what the message of the rock star really is.
+The music executives sheepishly nod their heads in approval because they are over-whelmed by the aura and grandeur of the rock star and are unable to think clearly as to what the message of the song is really about.
 In other words, the music executives become dumb in front of the rock star persona.
 But, as an audience member we stand outside of this scene so we can clearly identify the song for what it is – a silly yet funny song about chopping broccoli.
 The audience can do this because the audience has not been duped by the rock star’s image.
 Therefore, the audience can make a clear assessment that the song appears to be grand on the surface, but underneath, the song is just meaningless blabber.

-Now, in the grand outlook in life I propose that the pop culture represents the rock star and we are either represented by the music executives that automatically nod their heads in approval to whatever the rock star spits out.
+Now, in the grand outlook in life I propose that the pop culture represents the rock star and we are represented by the music executives that automatically nod their heads in approval to whatever the rock star spits out.
 Alternatively, we can be the unbiased audience member who learns to think critically and independently from outside influence.
 The pop culture’s influence is massive.
 It is everywhere we go.
-Thanks to technology today the message from the modern mass culture is all encompassing.
+Thanks to technology today the message from the modern culture is all encompassing.
 The message of the pop culture can be summed up by the mantra of sex, money, power, and pleasure (either material pleasure or pleasure of the senses).
 According to the pop culture these four things need to be pursued with vigor.
-When they are pursued a person is supposed to reach the place of personal fulfillment and utopia.
+When these things are the focal point, a person will reach personal fulfillment and utopia.
 I’m getting to the point where I now call bluff on this message.